ilanschnell/bitarray/doc/reference.rst

 ``hex2ba(hexstr, /, endian=None)`` -> bitarray
    Bitarray of hexadecimal representation.  hexstr may contain any number (including odd numbers) of hex digits (upper or lower case).
+   Whitespace is ignored.

+   New in version 3.3: ignore whitespace

 ``huffman_code(dict, /, endian=None)`` -> dict